 This hurt many of the tech writers specifically for Amazon and appeared to drive many of their affiliate associates away from the program as they no longer were earning what they were in the past.
 Actually, most people just sucked it up, optimized their campaigns a bit, and went on promoting Amazon products.
 Everyone learned their lesson though, and started to diversify.

-Here is the current affiliate commissions per product category for 2018:
+Then they cut commissions again in 2020.
+Here is the current affiliate commissions per product category for 2020: